Skip to main content

 protected readonly model = "user";

-protected readonly includes = { posts: true };
+protected readonly includes = { posts: true, tags: true };

 constructor(prisma: PrismaClient, uow: PrismaUnitOfWork) {